xyproto/orbiton/README.md

 * `ctrl-_` - Toggle a status line at the bottom for displaying: filename, line, column, Unicode number and word count.
 * `ctrl-d` - Delete a single character.
 * `ctrl-t` - For C and C++: jump between the current header and source file.
 For Agda and Ivy, insert a symbol.
+             For Markdown, launch the Markdown table editor if the cursor is on a table.
              For the rest, record and play back keypresses.
 Press `Esc` to clear the current macro.
 * `ctrl-o` - Open a command menu with actions that can be performed.
 * `ctrl-x` - Cut the current line.
 Press twice to cut a block of text (to the next blank line).